COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 - Finish Requirements (Section 2 of the Requirement Documentation) - 12nd November
 - Finish Project Management (Section 3 of the Requirement Documentation) - 20th November
 - Finish Requirement Documentation - 21st November
+- Pre-preparation stage (Sprint 1+ Sprint 2)
+   Learning React
+   Design specifications of the website
+   Divide Frontend and Backend
+- Coding stage (Sprint 3 to Sprint 6)
+   Code all functional prototypes
+   Finish Database for backend
-- Finish test plan - 7th February (Sprint #2)
+- Finish test plan - 7th February
-- Finish CERP (Climate Emergency Response Plan) Target Tracking Project - 6th March (Sprint #4)
+- Finish Technical Report - 14th March
+-  Final stage (Sprint 7)
+   Fix functionalities that do not work
+   Test all features on the web application
+- Product Handover - 1st May

 ![Visio](<Visio_00.png>)